frederic-perez/AmE-dictionary/data/idioms.md

 __vouch for (someone or something)__
 __vroom__
 __w/end__ :three: _informal_ Weekend.
-__wait and see__ :four: To act with caution and patience until something happens. _I guess I just have to wait and see until the doctor calls with the test results._
+__wait and see__ :five: To act with caution and patience until something happens. _I guess I just have to wait and see until the doctor calls with the test results._
 __wait for it__ :two::hammer:
 __wait for the other shoe to drop__ To wait for something bad to happen.
 __wait-and-see__ Hesitant, skeptical, or circumspect, as of a mindset, outlook, or tactic. _With all due respect, the situation is too dire for this kind of wait-and-see approach._